Remote Tracking with State-Dependent Sensing in Pull-Based Systems: A POMDP Framework: Proposed solutions

-Observation at slot $t$ is denoted by ${o_t\in\{X_t,\text{FD,FR}\}}$ and it corresponds to one of the following possibilities: 1) $o_t=X_t$ means that a sensor was commanded and it detected the source state $X_t$ and delivered it successfully to the sink, 2) $o_t=\text{FD}$ (failed detection) means that the commanded sensor failed to detect the source state and it delivered successfully a failure notification message to the sink, and 3) $o_t=\text{FR}$ (failed reception) means sink did not receive a message during slot $t$; this can be either due to an error over the channel from sensor to sink or\footnote{We will later show that these two cases are equivalent.} due to the fact that all sensors are idle, i.e., $a_{t-1}=0$.
-Formally, we denote the observation space by $\mathcal{O}=\{1,2,\text{FD,FR}\}$.
+The observation at slot $t$ is denoted by $o_t \in \{x_t, \text{FD}, \text{FR}\}$ and it corresponds to one of the following three cases: (1)~$o_t=x_t$ means that a sensor was commanded, it detected the source state $x_t$ and delivered it successfully to the sink; (2)~$o_t=\text{FD}$ (failed detection) means that a commanded sensor failed to detect the source state but successfully transmitted a failure notification message to the sink; and (3)~$o_t=\text{FR}$ (failed reception) means that the sink did not received any message during slot $t$; this can be either due to an error over the channel from sensor to sink or due to the fact that all sensors were idle (i.e., $a_{t-1}=0$).
+Formally, we define the ($N+2$)-dimensional observation space as ${\cal O} = \{1,\ldots,N,\text{FD},\text{FR}\}$.